genuinetesting

 Battery Failure Analysis

-Failure analysis is essential for identifying the root causes of capacity loss, internal short circuits, swelling, thermal events, and premature degradation.
+Failure analysis is essential for identifying root causes of battery malfunction, including:

 Research, Manufacturing & Quality Support